meadowdata/meadowrun/docs/tutorial/run_function.md

 # Run a function remotely

-Run a Python function on a single AWS EC2 instance.
+Run a Python function on a single EC2 instance or Azure VM.

 ## Prerequisites